Control Indoor Pollution with a Whole-Home Ventilation System in Columbus

 Current homes are more energy efficient, which is good news for your energy bills.
 But that efficiency also means less airflow, which is bad news for indoor air quality.

 We spend most of our lives indoors—up to 90 percent, according to an EPA study.
 And having an airtight home means contaminants can build up.
 The EPA says this can make your home’s air quality two to five times worse than outdoor air.

-With a whole-home ventilation system from Service Experts Heating & Air Conditioning, you can pull stuffy, contaminated air from your home.
+With a whole-home ventilation system from Stevenson Service Experts, you can pull stuffy, contaminated air from your home.
 Then, the system replaces the musty air with clean air from outdoors.
 Some models can help your home hold on to heat and moisture in the winter and discharge more of it in the summer.